etiennetremel/esp32-home-sensor/README.md

 esp32-indoor:a93KifAoBf7#01-jl
 ```

-After what, run `docker-compose up -d` to deploy the infrastructure.
+After what, run `docker compose up -d` to deploy the infrastructure.